 The Nantucket Film Festival’s most esteemed awards recognize writers and filmmakers from film and television for their significant contributions to the art of storytelling.
-These honors are presented annually on the Saturday evening of the film festival at a gala celebration.
+These honors are presented annually durning the film festival at a gala celebration.
 The 2016 ceremony took place on Saturday, June 25 at the 'Sconset Casino.

 SCREENWRITERS TRIBUTE AWARD

 For the first time the Nantucket Film Festival has assembled a jury of four esteemed writers to bestow its top award, the Screenwriters Tribute Award.
 The Screenwriters Tribute Award Jury is comprised of some of the most gifted storytellers, each bringing their own approach to writing and each having made an impact on American Cinema and culture.

 The Screenwriters Tribute Award is the highest honor presented by the festival.
 Established in 1998, it was created to honor an individual whose written body of work has made a distinct impact on American cinema.
 The Screenwriters Tribute Award is not a "lifetime achievement" award, but rather an acknowledgement of the indelible impact these artists have on the hearts and minds of people all over the world through their writing for the screen.
 They are what link us to our past, and provide a glimpse into our future.